Watson-Personal-Assistant/developer/_content/knowledge/create-rule.md

     http://localhost:8080/openDoor
 ```
 The function calls the `/knowledge/object` endpoint to set the `isOpen` parameter of the door to `TRUE`.
 You can also make the call using a cURL command or through the Swagger documentation.
-6. Verify that an alert is displayed in the Chatbot UI.
+6. Verify that an alert is displayed in the Chat UI.
 7. (Optional) Reset the status of the door to closed.
 Enter:
 ```
     http://localhost:8080/closeDoor